 Bersun Turna was born in Istanbul in 1997.
 He graduated from Boğaziçi University in 2021 with a bachelor’s degree in History and Economics.
 He is currently a master’s student in History at Sabancı University.
 He speaks English, German, Arabic, and French.
 He has been a researcher at the OTTOLEGAL project since October 2021.

 Fatih Doğan was born in Istanbul in 1997.
 He graduated from the Istanbul Şehir University Faculty of Islamic Studies in 2020.
-He is currently a master’s student in History at the Sabancı University Faculty of Arts and Social Sciences.
+Doğan completed his MA with a thesis entitled "Lawmaking in an Ottoman Frontier Province at the Turn of the Sixteenth Century: The Mufti of Akkirman, His Fatwas and Authority" in 2022 in History Department at the Sabancı University Faculty of Arts and Social Sciences and is a currently PhD student in the same department.
 He speaks English and Arabic and his main interest areas are Islamic history, particularly law, religion, and ulama in the early modern Ottoman Empire.
 He has worked as a researcher for the OTTOLEGAL project since October 2020.